canonical/charmed-5g/docs/reference/why_juju.md

 ## Security

-- **HTTPS by default**: All communications on SBI interfaces between the 5G network functions are encrypted.
+- **HTTPS by default**: All communications on SBI interfaces are encrypted.
 - **Lean container images**: Container images are much smaller than the upstream Docker images which makes for a smaller attack surface.
 Look at the [AMF container image](https://github.com/canonical/sdcore-amf-rock) for example which is 38% smaller.
 This is achieved using [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/).

 ## Observability